Asymptotics of KdV shock waves via the Riemann-Hilbert approach: Abstract

 \section{Abstract}

 This paper discusses some general aspects and techniques associated with the long-time asymptotics of steplike solutions of the Korteweg--de Vries (KdV) equation via vector Riemann--Hilbert problems.
-We also elaborate on an ill-posedness of the matrix Riemann--Hilbert problems for the KdV case in the class of matrices with $L^2$ integrable singularities.
-To the best of our knowledge this is the first time such ill-posedness is discussed in applications of Riemann--Hilbert theory.
-Furthermore, we rigorously justify the asymptotics for the shock wave in the elliptic zone derived previously.
+We also elaborate on an ill-posedness of the matrix Riemann--Hilbert problem for the KdV case in the class of matrices with square integrable singularities.
+Furthermore, we refine the asymptotics for the shock wave in the Whitham zone derived previously and rigorously justify it for a more general class of initial data.
+In particular, we clarify the influence of resonances and of the discrete spectrum on the leading asymptotics.